kubeckaj/JKCS.py-Manual/docs/source/ClusterSubmission.rst

    JKCS3_run -rf XTB -nf DFT_opt -p G16 -m “ # wb97”

 \-N,\-nodes <integer>
    number of nodes.
 It is by default 1.
 However, the functionality of this argument was not properly tested yet.
-See ``Multinodal calculations`` for more details
+See the greasy-multitask section on this page for more details

 \-jpt  <integer>
   number of calculation jobs gathered into 1 task (=1 submitted job).
 For instance, 100 QC calculations can be submitted as 20 jobs where each job will perform 5 calculations using 8 CPUs: